Microsoft Dynamics 365 Monitoring Service

 Sets the monitoring service to record a maximum of 10 results to the MonitoringResults table in the configuration database (MSCRM_CONFIG) in addition to recording to XML files in a file folder.

 Sets the testorg organization for organization-level monitoring, and sets the monitoring organization user account and password.

 Although this example configures two separate options, you don’t have to configure both options together.
 The first option is to store monitoring records in the configuration database, and the second option is to set the monitoring organization, account, and password.

 Add-PSSnapin Microsoft.Crm.PowerShell Get-CrmSetting -SettingType MonitoringSettings $set =Get-CrmSetting -SettingType Monitoringsettings $set.StoreResultsInDatabase = "true" $set.ResultsToKeepInDatabase = "10" $set.MonitoringOrganizationUniqueName ="testorg" $set.MonitoringOrganizationUserAccount = "contoso\administrator" $set.MonitoringOrganizationUserPassword = "password" Set-CrmSetting -Setting $set Get-CrmSetting -SettingType MonitoringSettings

-After you make a change to the monitoring service settings, you may need to restart the Dynamics 365 for Customer Engagement Monitoring Service to incorporate the change.
+After you make a change to the monitoring service settings, you may need to restart the Microsoft Dynamics 365 Monitoring Service to incorporate the change.

 © 2016 Microsoft.
 All rights reserved.
 Copyright